LynxPardelle/portfolioLynxPardelle/docs/dokploy.md

 ## Troubleshooting

 - If nginx returns 502, check that the app’s /health endpoint returns 200 and that the containers are on the same network (docker inspect).
-- If the app cannot reach Mongo, verify DATABASE_URL host is mongo with the correct port and credentials, and that the mongo stack is up.
+- If the app cannot reach Mongo, verify MONGO_URI host is mongo with the correct port and credentials, and that the mongo stack is up.